opendatahub-io/architecture-decision-records/ODH-ADR-0004-odh-component-requirements.md

 ## Why

-For any application or project to be considered as an component at the ODH Core (Tier 0) or Tier 1 level, we need to ensure that it has two or more opendatahub-io community members listed as maintainers that are committing to
+For any application or project to be considered as a component at the ODH Core (Tier 0) or Tier 1 level, we need to ensure that it has two or more opendatahub-io community members listed as maintainers that are committing to
-* Full support for current and feature releases of the component
+* Full support for current and future releases of each component
 * Timely upgrades to to keep the component up to date with the latest releases
 * Full end to end testsuite to verify the latest functionality provided with each release
-* Latest security updates for all dependencies to ensure that
+* Latest security updates for all dependencies to ensure that any software packages in use have been scanned for known vulnerabilties

 We need to define some technical standards to ensure that each of the requirements above are met for every component